 Isabelle I or Isabella the Catholic

-Spaniards considered Isabella I, Queen of Castile and Queen Consort of Aragon as the first queen of Spain by herself.
-After struggling to claim her right to the throne by usurping her niece’s place, she reorganized the government system.
+Spaniards considered Isabella I, Queen of Castile and Queen Consort of Aragon as the first queen of Spain in her own right.
+After gaining the throne by usurping her niece, she reorganized the government system completely.
 She brought the crime rate back to the lowest level in years and relieved the kingdom of the enormous debt her brother had left behind.

 Roman Catholic Diocese of Alcalá de Henares

-It was here that, in the 1480s, Christopher Columbus would have had his first encounter with the Reyes Catalicos—King Ferdinand II of Aragon and Queen Isabella I of Castile, who financed the journey to discover America.
+It was here that, in the 1480s, Christopher Columbus had his first encounter with the Reyes Catalicos—King Ferdinand II of Aragon and Queen Isabella I of Castile, who financed the journey to discover what would be America.

 The main street, Calle Mayor

 The main street, built in the 12th century, followed the route of the ancient Roman road.
 It is the longest street in Spain with arcades.

 It has been preserved as it is, and when you pass under the arcades, you can see the buildings’ dilapidated foundations.

 The street runs through the old Jewish quarter, whose houses have retained their original facades.